Weekend Guide to San Jose, CA

-But it's not just a town for foodies and techies; it also celebrates its huge Vietnamese population at The Museum of the Boat People.
-And there's plenty of family fun at Great America, a 100-acre theme park, and the Children's Discovery Museum of San Jose.
-Consider the town's 300 days of sun per year, parks, shopping and cultural events at the California Theatre, and you'll be tempted to stay for a week -- or forever.
+But it's not just a town for foodies and techies.
+It also celebrates its huge Vietnamese population at the Viet Museum (aka the Museum of the Boat People), and there's plenty of family fun at Great America, a 100-acre theme park, and the Children's Discovery Museum of San Jose.
+Consider the town's 300 days of sun per year, parks, shopping and cultural events at the California Theatre, and you'll be tempted to stay for a week — or forever.

 Where to Stay